All our coaches are DBS checked.

 Fun, Fitness, Friendship, Fairplay & Family

-Hello my name is Jo and I’m the Penketh Panther Cubs coach.
+Hello my name is Jo and I’m the Penketh Panther Claws coach.
 I have played netball since primary school and I still am, although I’m not as quick as I used to be!
 I have a great passion for netball as it enables people with varied abilities to be able to come together, get fit and build lifelong friendships.

 With my daughter coming along to watch me play matches she was quickly building up an interest for the sport and wanted to be able to play too.
 I was aware my niece played locally and enjoyed the training sessions and games with the club, so I knew my daughter would feel at ease with her presence.
 After a little chat we went along to a training session and since then we haven’t looked back.